-For a valuable consideration, receipt of which is hereby acknowledged,

-(Sel ller) does hereby assign and transfer in perpetuity

-to (Buyer) the quantity of

-amended, in the case of Tehachapi-Cummings

-Pumping from the underground, surface transaction are subject to the provisions and lin from time to time in the above referenced case. diversions, and any water rights involved in this nitations contained in the judgment, as amended

-DATED:

-SELLER BUYER

-(Attach notary public acknowledgments of all signatures) Buyer's street address (and mailing address, if different from street address): Street:

-Mailing:
+For a valuable consideration, receipt of which is hereby acknowledged, to(Buyer) the quantity of acre feet of Base Water Right adjudicated to Seller or his predecessor, in the judgment, as amended, in the case of Tehachapi-Cummings County Water District v.
+City of Tehachapi, e al. , Kern County Superior Court No. 97210, with all the attendant rights, powers and privileges pertaining thereto.
+Said Base Water Right is subject to the Allowed Pumping Allocation permitted with respect thereto from time to time pursuant to the judgment as amended from time to time in said case. e diversions, and any water rights involved in this mitations contained in the judgment, as amended DATED: SELLER BUYER (Attach notary public acknowledgments of all signatures) Buyer's street address (and mailing address, if different from street address): Street: Mailing: